schdck/RemoteFlix/README.md

 * Try to connect to it from a browser running on your computer (this will help narrowing down the issue)
 * Make sure that you are connected to the same network on both your computer and your phone
 * Try restarting the application if you changed the network your computer is connected to
+* Click the "Setup environment" button on the application, this will open the needed ports on Windows Firewall
-* Make sure that your firewall is not in the way (the server is using TCP port 50505 by default)
+* If you are not using Windows Firewall, make sure that your firewall is not in the way.
+RemoteFlix is using TCP port 50505 by default